 Nursing Student by Day, Bodybuilder by Night

 This is part of a series about Chamberlain students who are finding unique ways to incorporate fitness and healthy living into their busy schedules.
-Jessica Ellis, a student in the associate degree in nursing program at Chamberlain's Columbus campus, shares her story below:
+Jessica Ellis, a student in the associate degree in the nursing program at Chamberlain's Columbus campus, shares her story below:

 For the past three years, I have been competing in bodybuilding contests.